AgainsTurb/HeriHeriCloud/README.md

 * **Virtual File System (VFS)**: Overcomes the directory depth and file type restrictions of the underlying cloud drive by building and maintaining a complete, local tree-based directory structure.
 * **Advanced Media & Document Preview**: Includes a real-time buffering proxy for video streaming, along with native window previewers for text, code, images, and PDF documents.
 * **High-Speed Concurrent Transfers**: Supports custom concurrency limits and speed throttling, fully utilizing bandwidth capacity for large file chunk uploads, downloads and resumable transfer.
+* **Reliable Storage**: Account registration and login rely entirely on Lanzou Cloud accounts, eliminating the risk of third-party data leaks.
+Furthermore, since data is stored directly in the user's own Lanzou Cloud account, there is no risk of file loss.

 ## Build and Run